 We continue to discuss with local officers the degree to which each incident is NTE related but the cumulative impact assessment and heat maps suggest much of it is.
-17.4% of the victims of crime in the West End also live in the West End - an even percentage will be Westminster residents.
+17.4% of the victims of crime in the West End also live in the West End.

-These statistics are significant and suggest the cost of crime from the NTE is both large and puts further pressure on already stretched public resources.
+These statistics are significant and suggest the cost of crime from the NTE is both large and puts further pressure on already stretched police resources.
 We also note that there appears to be no clear accountability within the council for producing and delivering on a plan to reduce the level of crime from current levels and to stop it increasing - it appears to be accepted as a given and noones's responsibility.
 At best the public are advised how to take fewer risks but without any clarity being provided about the scale of the risk.

-None of it really seems to deal with the fact that creating an area with 1,000's of vulnerable people post midnight with narrow streets, limited CCTV coverage, no "designed-in" crime mitigation and insufficient police resources is a gift to organised criminal gangs and sexual predators.
-The Society's view is that the council is not doing enough to protect the public from crime in the West End.
+None of it deals with the fact that creating an area with 1,000's of vulnerable people post midnight with narrow streets, limited CCTV coverage, no "designed-in" crime mitigation and insufficient police resources is a gift to organised criminal gangs and sexual predators.